 List of Vegan Dog Food Brands

-Evolution Vegan Diet kibble is made in Canada and includes non-GMO ingredients like corn, soy, and oats.
-The formula also includes essential nutrients for dogs like taurine and bromelain from pineapple stems for healthy digestion.
+Evolution Vegan Diet kibble is made in the U.S. and includes non-GMO ingredients like soy, oats and potato flakes.
+The formula also includes essential nutrients for dogs like taurine as well as plenty of minerals and vitamins for healthy digestion.

 What We Love

 Dogs love the stuff!
 This kibble has a 94% 5-star rating and is considered one of the best foods for transitioning your dog to a plant-based diet.
 Many reviewers note that they would feed their dogs meat if they thought it would harm them, but the blood tests and checkups while their dogs are eating this kibble come back pristine.